hello-roamtested/roamtested/src/content/posts/en/tripcom-china-esim-review.md

 ---
-title: "Trip.com China eSIM review (2026): tested in Chengdu"
+title: "Trip.com eSIM review: Is it the best eSIM for China?
+(Tested in Chengdu, 2026)"
 description: ""
 lang: en
 date: "2026-07-26"